othim/nn_mwpc/README.md

   the python interface, make sure that you run `$ export OMP_NUM_THREADS=1` before running.

-- If you excounter MKL-related errors when running the python module you might try the following.
+- If you encounter MKL-related errors when running the python module you might try the following.
   - Use intel compilers when using MKL.
   - Check that the python package versions are correct in the conda environement.